 We arrived foggy-headed and bleary-eyed after sleeping almost the entire way.
 But after waking up a bit we were ready to go.

-If there is one word we could to pick to summarise the salt mines it would be steps.
-A truck load of steps.
+If there is one word we could pick to summarise the salt mines it would be steps.
+A truckload of steps.
 It is over 800 steps down to reach the mines… spiralling and constant.
 My favourite.
 You then explore various chambers connected by a 1.5-mile walk.
 I cursed myself again for not wearing appropriate footwear.
 Will I ever learn?

 The rest of the walk takes you through the most amazing conference room.
 A conference room in a mine.
 Such a cool idea.
 Then through cafes and restaurants and finally the old miners lift back to the top.
 Which was again an interesting experience.